adestefa/machine-learning-in-c/README.md

  <i>Note: The following is inspired by a series of long <a href="https://www.youtube.com/watch?v=PGSba51aRYU" target="_blank">Tsoding Sessions</a>, exploring ML concepts using C over a number of live streams.
 This is not something you would use in production.
 This is meant to be a personal learning exercise to understand key ML concepts from a different perspective without any tools.
 I want to give a huge thanks to [Alexey Kutepov](https://github.com/rexim) (Tsoding) who is a demigod of the Lord's language.
 He is very generous with his time and wit, carefully explaining complex concepts so a caveman brain like mine can understand.
-I highly recommend supporting him, subscribing to his content and visiting his github.
+I highly recommend supporting him, subscribing to his content and visiting his github.</i>

  <br />